occrp-attic/loom/README.md

-# OCCRP DataMapper
+# Loom

-As part of a structured data processing pipeline, this library helps to generate structured JSON from a set of SQL database tables.
+As part of a structured data processing pipeline, this library helps to generate a statement-based graph model from a set of SQL database tables.

 The goal is to map a set of automatically generated SQL queries to JSON objects.
 These JSON objects will be instances of various types defined by JSON schema.